 DM NVX technology supports the extension of USB signals, which can be switched and routed alongside the AV signal or separately via a control system.
 USB 2.0 HOST and DEVICE ports are provided on the DM‑NVX‑351C, allowing a USB mouse, keyboard, or other peripheral device to be connected to a remote endpoint and routed to a computer or other host at the local endpoint.
 In addition to KVM switch functionality, various types of USB peripherals are supported, including whiteboards, touch screens, game controllers, cameras, mobile devices, headsets, and flash drives.7

 USB 2.0 data transport can be configured for Layer 2 or Layer 3.
 Layer 2 supports USB signal extension in point-to-point and multipoint applications.
 USB signals can be routed from the HOST port of up to seven remote DM NVX endpoints to the DEVICE port of a single local DM NVX endpoint.
-Layer 2 also supports Crestron USB over Ethernet Extender Modules (USB‑EXT‑DM‑LOCAL or USB‑EXT‑DM‑REMOTE), which can be used in locations that do not include DM NVX endpoints.
-USB signals can be routed between DM NVX and USB‑EXT‑DM devices under the management of a control system.8
+Layer 2 also supports Crestron USB over Ethernet Extender Modules (USB-NX2-LOCAL-1G, USB-NX2-REMOTE-1G, USB‑EXT‑DM‑LOCAL or USB‑EXT‑DM‑REMOTE).
+The USB extenders can be used in locations that do not include DM NVX endpoints.
+USB signals can be routed between DM NVX endpoints and USB extenders under the management of a control system.8

 CEC Device Control

-The DM‑NVX‑351C provides a gateway for controlling devices via CEC (Consumer Electronics Control) over the HDMI connections.
+The DM‑NVX‑351C provides a gateway for controlling devices via CEC over the HDMI connections.
 Under the management of a control system, the DM‑NVX‑351C can control display devices and other equipment via CEC, potentially eliminating the need for any dedicated serial cables or IR emitters.

 CEC over the HDMI output can also enable the display device to be turned on or off automatically without the use of a control system.